Not *technically* Irish?

 St Patrick’s Day 101

-Held on 17 March, the annual religious and cultural feast day marks the traditional death date of Saint Patrick, the patron saint of Ireland.
+Celebrated every year on 17 March, this annual religious and cultural feast day marks the traditional death date of Saint Patrick, the patron saint of Ireland.
 Sounds a little macabre but have you ever been to an Irish wake…?
-The hottest spot to toast St Paddy in the Valley is without a doubt Irish pub Finn McCool’s.

 Eat like the Irish